Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 2. Use the Report Wizard and design a Report using the Order Details Table as Record Source (sample report view is given below) and save the Report with the name Rpt_OrderDetails.

-3. Use the Form Wizard and design multiple items (continuous) Form using the Order Details Table (sample data view image is given below) and save it with the name Frm_OrderDetails.
+3. Use the Form Wizard and design a multiple-item (continuous) Form using the Order Details Table (sample data view image is given below) and save it with the name Frm_OrderDetails.

 4. Open the Form Frm_OrderDetails in the design view.